A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Should immigrants consider short-term health insurance?

 Immigrants who are unable to afford ACA-compliant coverage might find that a short-term health insurance plan may fit their needs, although it is not a replacement for major medical health insurance, as discussed more below.
-And short-term plan durations are limited to no more than four months, under federal rules that took effect in 2024.
-So these plans cannot serve as a long-term coverage solution.
-(The federal government announced in August 2025 that it was no longer enforcing the four-month limit on short-term policy duration, leaving this issue up to the states.)25
+Short-term plans are not available in all states.
+And where they are available, duration limits vary considerably from one state to another, after the federal government announced in August 2025 that it was no longer enforcing the Biden administration's four-month limit on short-term policy duration, leaving this issue up to the states.24

 Short-term plans are not sold through the health insurance exchanges, so the exchange requirement that enrollees provide proof of legal residency does not apply to short-term plans.
 However, proof of residency may still be required by an insurer that offers short-term plans.

-Recent immigrants who are eligible for premium subsidies in the exchange will likely be best served by enrolling in an ACA-compliant plan through the exchange.
+Immigrants who are eligible for premium subsidies in the exchange will likely be best served by enrolling in an ACA-compliant plan through the exchange.
 The coverage will be comprehensive, with no limits on annual or lifetime benefits and no exclusions for pre-existing conditions.
+But as noted above, immigrants who have been in the U.S. under five years are no longer eligible for subsidies if their household income is less than the federal poverty level.

 Travel insurance plans are another option, particularly for people who will be in the U.S. temporarily and who don’t qualify for premium subsidies in the exchange.
-Travel policy details and plan durations vary, although some policies are marketing for those who need multi-year coverage.
-Some people, including those with work or student visas, may find that they have the option to enroll in either a travel policy or a Marketplace policy.26
+Travel policy details and plan durations vary, although some policies are marketed for those who need multi-year coverage.
+Some people, including those with work or student visas, may find that they have the option to enroll in either a travel policy or a Marketplace policy.25 But as noted above, people with temporary work or student visas (as opposed to a lawful permanent resident status) will not be eligible for Marketplace subsidies starting in 2027.

 Like short-term plans, travel insurance policies are not compliant with the ACA, so they generally won’t cover pre-existing conditions, tend to have gaps in their coverage (since they don’t have to cover all of the essential health benefits), and will come with limits on how much they’ll pay for an enrollee’s medical care.
 But if the other alternative is to go uninsured, a travel insurance plan is better than no coverage at all.